 Shelley’s poem, “The Indian Serenade” begins with his speaker, presumably an Indian man, awakening from dreams in which “thee,” his lover, is the subject.
 The whole poem is spoken, or directed, towards this unnamed object of affection.
-It is possible, and important to consider while reading, that Shelley’s speaker is still within a dream as he speaks to his lover.
+It is possible and important to consider while reading, that Shelley’s speaker is still within a dream as he speaks to his lover.
 If nothing else, he is maintaining a dream-like attitude towards events and actions he might take.

-The speaker has awoken, not in the morning, but “from..the first sweet sleep of night.”
+The speaker has awoken, not in the morning, but “from..the first sweet sleep of the night.”
 He has dreamed for a time and woken up while it is still night.
 While still in bed, presumably hazy and tired he can hear “the winds…breathing low” and see the “stars…shining bright.”

 Shelley is projecting an image of peaceful contemplation from within the bedroom of the speaker.
 This does not last long though as the speaker is roused by “a spirit in [his] feet” that leads him to his “Sweet’s,” “chamber window.”

 On the dark, the silent stream—

 The Champak odours fail